 We hope your holidays get off to a good start.

-I have yet to find a really good application to monitor all traffic coming to/leaving from a Mac, but this one is close.
+I have yet to find a really good application to monitor all traffic coming to/leaving from a Mac, sales but this one is close.

 With Net Monitor Sidekick you just start the application, choose your network interface, and watch the traffic flow.
 The program offers a few preferences, but pretty much does as expected out of the box.